e2thex/aspot/packages/aspot/README.md

 cosnt husbandFirstName = bob.s('husband').s('firstName').is();
 ```

-The is function can also be used to set valules
+The `is` function can also be used to set values

 ``` js
 bob.s('middleName').is('Juan');